Colombia's President-elect Petro meets with Biden delegation | Law-Order

 Colombia's President-elect Petro meets with Biden delegation

-Colombian President-elect Gustavo Petro on Friday met with representatives of U.S. President Joe Biden's administration in Colombia's capital Bogota, where they discussed topics including drug trafficking, the environment, and economic development.
+Petro and the Andean country's truth commission have criticized the U.S.-led war on drugs, with the latter urging Colombia's president-elect to lead a global conversation on changing drug policies, with a focus on regulation over criminalization.
+Though Finer hailed talks with Petro and his team as positive, he told journalists at a later briefing that there would always be areas of disagreement, as in any of the U.S.'s relationships.

-Colombian President-elect Gustavo Petro on Friday met with representatives of U.S. President Joe Biden's administration in Colombia's capital Bogota, where they discussed topics including drug trafficking, the environment, and economic development.
+Colombian President-elect Gustavo Petro on Friday met with representatives of U.S. President Joe Biden's administration in Bogota, the Colombian capital, where they discussed topics including drug trafficking, the environment and economic development.
 Petro, a 62-year-old economist who will become Colombia's first leftist leader next month, has been roundly critical of the U.S.-led war on drugs and was elected on promises to tackle deep inequality and climate change and to seek peace with remaining leftist rebels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)